andrew0x4c/cs378h-quantum/demo_computer.md

 - Run the example enough times to recover `s`.
 - Define an modular exponentiation oracle for N = 15 or N = 21, and actually compute the factorization.
 - Plot the probabilities of measuring states after the QFT.
+- Try not measuring the output register; by the no-communication theorem, this should produce the same result.
+What are the intermediate states?

 ## Grover's